Midwexican

 Tip 1.
 Repurpose it as an enchilada sauce.
 If you're on Day 4 or 5 and are worried about how you're going to use this salsa, it makes a fantastic enchilada sauce!
 Add a tablespoon or two of water to thin it out before using as a sauce; you can also blend it further if you'd like a smoother result.
 If you dig enchilada sauce, you're going to want to try this creamy Sour Cream Enchilada Sauce.

-Tip 2: Make it your own.
-This recipe is a great base for a simple roasted salsa - and a great way to use up green, underripe tomatoes.
+Tip 2.
+Make it your own.
+This recipe is a great base for a simple roasted salsa - and a great way to use up green, unripe tomatoes.
 Feel free to add tomatillos, bell pepper, and fresh herbs like oregano or thyme.
 Or spices like cumin, chili powder, or ancho chili powder.

 Recipe FAQs